identity-com/on-chain-identity-gateway/ethereum/smart-contract/README.md

 [Forwarder](https://ropsten.etherscan.io/address/0x79C2bDD404e629828E3702a5f2cdd01FD5De8808)

-## Gateway Token system architecture

-TODO
+## Quick Start

+1. Use established node version by running `nvm use`
+2. Install repository dependencies by running `yarn install`
+3. Run `yarn build` to compile smart contracts
+4. Execute `yarn test` to run the tests.

+## Environment variables

+Please refer to `.env.sample` and create `.env` to provide secret info such as private keys, Infura ID.
+Private keys are used in order to deploy smart contracts on one of the Ethereum networks.

+## Compile

+To compile smart contracts, type `hardhat compile`.
+Use `--force` option to recompile everyting if needed.

+The compiled output is a json file called Artifacts and saved in `./build/contracts` directory per contract basis.
+ABI and bytecode associated with the smart contract will be saved in the json file.

-## Network participants
+## Deployment

-TODO
+In order to deploy the protocol please execute `npm run deploy:<NETWORK>` command and replace with the network you want to deploy the protocol.

+For example `npm run deploy:hardhat` will deploy the protocol on the local hardhat version of the ethereum blockchain.

+After the successfull deployment you'll be able to find the deployment result in the deployments folder.

 ## Integration

 To integrate Gateway Tokens and validate user's identities DeFi contract has to import [IGatewayTokenVerifier](./contracts/IGatewayTokenVerifier.sol) interface.

 After importing IGatewayTokenVerifier interface you can trigger the function bellow: